Creating Choice, Building Skill, Instilling Confidence and Integrity

 Beyond these various roles, a key goal of my mentoring is to foster the confidence that allows a particular student to develop informed, defensible opinions that are the basis of the independent thinking that can result in new solutions.
 Thus, I attentively listen to the students express their own ideas and analyses without interruption.
 That description initiates a discussion that identifies un-resolved questions, over-looked issues or unnecessary elements, and offers resources.
 Such a dialogue values the student and preserves their creativity as well as exploration of new, possibly incomplete, ideas common to students at the cusp of a discovery.
 At the end, enthusiasm for the discussion and respectful exchange enable the research to continue.

-My mentoring philosophy emphasizes helping the student develop a framework of skills and context and the confidence that enable them to successfully pursue interests of their choice.
+My mentoring philosophy emphasizes helping the student develop a framework of skills, knowledge, and confidence that enable them to successfully pursue interests of their choice.
 Through project work they gain useful experience in the application of their developing skills – they learn best by doing.
 My expectation is to learn something new from them, just as they are learning from me.
 My expectation is that we both grow as scientists from working together.

 - Earth and Environmental Science (EES)